Dual-Axis Radiographic Hydrodynamic Test Facility: Description

 Scientists already knew how to use a short burst (pulse) of high-energy electrons (rather than a continuous beam) to make a short pulse of high-energy x-rays recorded on conventional x-Ray films.
 The new challenge was for the accelerator to deliver a very large number of electrons in an extremely powerful pulse to generate an x-ray flash that can penetrate the mockup during the ultra-dense implosion.
 Specifications call for a pulse width of 60 billionths of a second.

 Each electron accelerator consists of a long row of doughnut-shaped magnetic induction cells, each connected to a high-voltage generator.
 There are 74 in total in each accelerator but not all may be used.
 At the instant of firing, each generator discharges its power, creating a pulse of electric current through its induction cell, which in turn creates a large voltage difference across the gap separating that cell from its neighbor.
 The electron beam-pulse travels through the central bore of the cells, receiving a 200 keV energy kick each time it passes through a gap.

-One of the design problems was designing the new induction cores to fit in the confines of the previous facility.
+One of the problems was designing the new induction cores to fit in the confines of the previous facility.
 The design team had to replace the ferrite used in the first axis cores with "metglas"—paper-thin ribbons of amorphous iron tape.
 The maximum magnetic field strength (saturation point) in metglas is five times higher than in ferrite.
 The magnetic tape was insulated by thin layers of mylar and wound up into a roll of 20,000 turns to make mammoth six-foot-diameter cores, each four inches wide and weighing more than one and a half tons.
 Four cores fit into each induction cell.